Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Rate-In: Adaptive Dropout at Inference

 \subsection{Quantifying Information Loss}

-To adjust dropout rates dynamically, we need to quantify the information loss induced by dropout in each layer.
-We employ the concept of \emph{mutual information} (MI), which measures the shared information between two random variables~\cite{cover1999elements}.
+To dynamically adjust dropout rates, we need to quantify the information loss induced by dropout in each layer.
+We use \emph{mutual information} (MI), which measures the shared information between two random variables~\cite{cover1999elements}.

-Given a layer with input activations $\mathbf{h}{\text{in}}$ and output activations $\mathbf{h}{\text{out}}$, the mutual information $I(\mathbf{h}{\text{in}}; \mathbf{h}{\text{out}})$ quantifies how much information about $\mathbf{h}{\text{in}}$ is preserved in $\mathbf{h}{\text{out}}$.
+Given a layer with input activations $\mathbf{h}_\text{in}$ and output activations $\mathbf{h}_\text{out}$, the mutual information $I(\mathbf{h}_\text{in}; \mathbf{h}_\text{out})$ quantifies how much information about $\mathbf{h}_\text{in}$ is preserved in $\mathbf{h}_\text{out}$.
 Dropout reduces this mutual information due to the introduced randomness.

 Directly computing MI in high-dimensional spaces is challenging.
 To address this, we use efficient estimation methods, such as the \emph{adaptive binning estimator}~\cite{chelombiev2019adaptive}, which approximates MI using entropy estimations with adaptive data binning.